sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-create-customer/cp-mobile-dev-kit-create-customer.md

     <!-- border -->![MDK](img-3.9.png)

  12. Create a message action displaying error in case of the update failure.
-In the `Customers_CreateEntity.action`, provide value as **create** for the *Action Result* and click the `Create a rule/action` icon for the *Failure Action*.
+In the `Customers_CreateEntity.action`, click the `Create a rule/action` icon for the *Failure Action*.

     <!-- border -->![MDK](img-3.10.png)